migsc/dsd-cohort-summer-2025/README.md

 ## 🚀 Getting Started

+Your cohort leads are:

+- Miguel Chateloin (@migsch on Discord)

+Your JIRA project is located here: https://dsd-cohort-summer-2025.atlassian.net/jira/software/projects/CHRT/boards/1

 Make sure to read these guidelines so you're set up for success:

 - [JIRA Ticket Writing Guidelines](../../wiki/JIRA-Ticket-Writing-Guidelines)